KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 The code can be found in my [GitHub repository](https://github.com/KaiWalter/dapr-agent-flow).

 > BIG FAT DISCLAIMER: This is a work in progress, I am still learning and exploring the capabilities of Dapr agents and workflows.
 The code is not production-ready and should be used for educational purposes only.<br/>
 > DISCLAIMER: Almost 95% of the code has been created with GitHub Copilot.
 I made this project into a "two birds, one stone" exercise as I was keen to created a larger codebase with AI support for a long time.
-I will share and link here learnings on my "me and my coding apprentice" journey some time in the future.
+I will share and link here learnings on my "me and my coding apprentice" journey sometime in the future.
 Let's just say: For me as an occasional coder, not versed in Python really, it would not have been possible to achieve that amount of [function points](https://en.wikipedia.org/wiki/Function_point), a measure we kids used some decades ago to measure the size of a software project, without AI support.

 ### Top Level / Tier 1 Structure